KFreon/KaelsKabbage/content/posts/2023-09-04-cross-platform-options-a-noob-view/index.md

 Blazor can be cross platform?
 Apparently yes!
 Feels pretty nice too, considering it's just Blazor with a MAUI shell.
 That shell is very thin and I didn't need to consider it with my silly app.
-> Perhaps using things like camera or biometrics would require touching it?
+> Perhaps using things like camera or biometrics would require additional work?

-I've written about [Blazor]({{< ref "/posts/2022-08-09-another-go-at-blazor/index.md" >}}) before as well, and it was above average.
+I've written about [Blazor]({{< ref "/posts/2022-08-09-another-go-at-blazor/index.md" >}}) before as well, and I found it to be above average.

 {{< video path="img/Demo_MAUIBlazor" alt="Blazor can be wrapped in MAUI??
 Yes!
 It can!" >}}